Excel-projects/Excel-Favorites/README.md

 <img src="Images/ReadMe/windows_calculator.png" alt="calculator" />

+  - The Windows Calculator runs in standard mode, which resembles a four-function calculator.
+More advanced functions are available in scientific mode, including logarithms, numerical base conversions, some logical operators, operator precedence, radian, degree and gradians support as well as simple single-variable statistical functions

 <a id="user-content-calculate-now" class="anchor" href="#calculate-now" aria-hidden="true"> </a>
 #### Calculate Now (Button)

+  - Force the Calculation.
+Even if the Calculation option is set for Manual, you can force a calculation.

 <a id="user-content-annotation-group" class="anchor" href="#annotation-group" aria-hidden="true"> </a>
 ###	Annotate (Group)